SAP-samples/teched2022-DA161/exercises/ex1/README.md

 ![image](https://user-images.githubusercontent.com/112718519/197619076-27a85402-48e5-4dc1-bc60-c2b06fca7387.png)

-🚩 We can see that the current data model that is being used in the Chart is SAP_XPA_HEADCOUNT.
+🚩 In the Builder Panel, we can see that the current data model that is being used in the Chart is SAP_XPA_HEADCOUNT.
 In order to incorporate financial data into the Chart, you will need to change the Data Model for this Chart.

 8. Click on the **Data Model** icon